 However, on two things, the fandom is eternally united.
 First, Gargoyles was a masterpiece in television storytelling and should have experienced a much longer run than it did.
 Second, Belle's prom dress in the 2017 remake was just insulting.

 While overwhelmingly successful at the box office, the 2017 adaptation is also a bruise for many in the Disney community.
-Even right out the gate, the film came under fire for a myriad of factors: the auto-tuned soundtrack, Ewan McGregor's flimsy accent, the distracting plot additions, the writing being generally cheap and elementary, etc. The length of the list speaks betrays a certain laziness that clouded the development of this film, but I’m not really going to get into any of those with this piece.
+Even right out the gate, the film came under fire for a myriad of factors: the auto-tuned soundtrack, Ewan McGregor's flimsy accent, the distracting plot additions, its slavish devotion to Cinema Sins pedantry, the whiplash pacing, the juvenile dialogue, etc. The length of the list speaks betrays a certain laziness that clouded the development of this film--we could go on for a while about this film's shoddiness and what it says about Disney's decaying spirit--but I’m not really going to get into any of those with this piece.
 My biggest issue is a little more foundational.
 I want to talk about how this film presents Belle as a character.

 The titular beauty in this fairy-tale holds a special place in pop culture.
-Disney’s Belle occupies the thin overlap between princess culture and internet age feminism.
-And the 2017 remake builds off this reservoir in the worst possible way.
+Disney’s Belle occupies the thin overlap between princess culture and internet age feminism--the one Disney Princess that critics can't bring themselves to hate.
+And Belle is a beloved character for a reason.
+She's a hallmark of virtue, compassion, and bravery.
+She's a perfectly fine character to want to explore and celebrate.
+But the 2017 remake builds off this reservoir in the worst possible way.

 This attitude doesn't come from nowhere, so I want to start by exploring why a certain crowd treats Belle like the saving grace of the Disney Princess line.
 From there, I want to talk about the creative choice that most informed the development of this movie: the casting of Emma Watson.
 We'll then have a brief discussion on the relationship between character flaws and character arcs.
 And then we'll finally tally all the ways that the remake sabotages its story with its excessive infatuation with "the first good Disney Princess."